Robust Task Scheduling for Heterogeneous Robot Teams under Capability Uncertainty: Experiments and Results

 Applying the \modelrisk{} model to describe the problem of the pandemic robotic services, we first define 9 capability types according to the chosen tasks and agents in TABLE \ref{tab:capability_type}.

 The 7 agent species and their capabilities are defined in TABLE \ref{tab:medical_vehicle_capability}, according to real-world references \cite{barfoot2020making}.
-The agent capabilities are random variables and are assumed Gaussian distributed in this example.
+The columns are different capabilities.
+The agent capabilities are Gaussian distributed random variables in this example.
+The values in the table are expectations of the random distributions, and the standard deviations are 10\% of the expectations.

-The 8 task types and their required capabilities are listed in TABLE \ref{tab:medical_task_requirement}.
-Apart from the ones with self-explanatory names, we add further explanation to the following tasks. \(m_3\) medical kit delivery: the team should be equipped with freezers; \(m_4\) contaminants removal: remove contaminated materials and then disinfect the location; \(m_5\) open area disinfection: perceive and locate a contaminated area to conduct contaminants removal and disinfection; \(m_6\) quarantine enforcement: perceive, locate, carry materials to, disinfect a contaminated area, and then place signals and barricades to enforce a quarantine in the area.
+The 8 task types are described in TABLE \ref{tab:medical_task_description}.
+Their required capabilities are listed in TABLE \ref{tab:medical_task_requirement}.
+The columns are different capabilities.
+A value in the table is the expected requirement for that specific capability, and the standard deviation is 10\% of the expectation. \(\gamma\) is a scaling coefficient.
+E.g., the \(\gamma\) in (row 1, column 3) means task type \(1\) requires the team's capability \(\alpha_3 \geq \gamma\).
+When \(\gamma\) is set larger, more agents get involved in the optimization and the problem space is larger.
+We do not scale noncumulative capabilities.
+For one task, the requirements on different capability types are imposed with `and' logic.
 These tasks are distributed in a city.
 An example of 16 tasks (two tasks from each type) is shown in Fig. \ref{fig:medical_task_distribution}.
 The agents start from the base, which, in practice, can be a hospital.

-We use the M3500 data set \cite{olson2006fast} as the city's road map in this illustration.
-Suppose we can receive information about the safe and contaminated regions.
-For instance, if a location in the city map is exposed to viral contamination, we can then regard the neighborhood as dangerous and set the cost to travel within that area as high.
-Based on such an idea, a cost map indicating the viral exposure in an area can be modeled as a Gaussian process \cite{williams2006gaussian} where we use a set of known Gaussian distributions to infer a collection of correlated Gaussian distributions.
-For the example city map in Fig. \ref{fig:medical_task_distribution}, we randomly choose 6 contaminated and 6 proven-safe regions as samples and learn a viral exposure map.
+We use the M3500 dataset \cite{olson2006fast} as the city's road map in this illustration.
+We assume that we have a viral exposure level (a real number) at some locations and can infer a cost map of the virality level using Gaussian process \cite{williams2006gaussian, fu2020heterogeneous} based on the assumption that the neighborhood of a high-cost location is also high-cost.
+For example, in the city map in Fig. \ref{fig:medical_task_distribution}, we randomly choose 6 contaminated and 6 proven-safe regions as samples and learn a viral exposure map.
 The blue and red regions have low and high cost, respectively, while the white regions have less information, high ambivalence, and are assigned a medium cost.
-Based on this, we compute a viral-exposure-based travel cost between the tasks and regard it as the energy cost for the edges in the diagram in Fig. \ref{fig:graphical_model}.
+Based on this, we compute a viral-exposure-based travel cost (A* path \cite{pohl1973avoidance}) between the tasks and regard it as the energy cost for the edges in the graph in Fig. \ref{fig:graphical_model}.